 - Eloquent ORM;

-- availability of the advanced administration panel Nova;
+- availability of ‘Nova’ – an advanced administration panel;

-There is a downside to Laravel, consisting in a rather high input threshold and some imperfections in the debugger (IDE systems do not recognize some methods and properties of individual classes, showing the user a warning).
+Despite so many pros, Laravel does have a downside to it – a rather high input threshold and some imperfections in the debugger (IDE systems do not recognize some methods and properties of individual classes, showing the user a warning).

-Codeigniter (CI) is a popular open source PHP framework that allows you to create versatile and secure web applications with MVC architecture.
-Let’s take a look at its benefits:
+Codeigniter (CI) is a popular open-source PHP framework that allows creating versatile and secure web applications with MVC architecture.

 - easy learning curve;

-- the ability to install the platform on almost any hosting that supports PHP no lower than version 5.1;
+- the ability to install the platform on almost any hosting that supports PHP version 5.1 and up;

 - built-in hashing system;